Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M586.4: Configure MQTT Client

 *Supported from firmware version 3.5, on WiFi-equipped Duet 3 series main boards running in standalone mode.
-Requires the WiFi interface to be running WiFi server version 2.1 or later.*
+Requires the WiFi interface to be running WiFi server version 2.1 or later.
+Supported in SBC mode and Duet 3 series with ethernet networks from 3.6.0*

 ### Parameters